Missouri LLC Operating Agreement

 No matter what type of Missouri LLC you're starting, you'll want to create an operating agreement.
 Here's why:

-It’s required by the state.
-According to Missouri Business Statutes Section 347.081, every Missouri LLC must adopt an operating agreement to govern the company’s operating procedures.
+- It’s required by the state.
+According to the Revised Statutes of Missouri, Limited Liability Company Act § 347.081, every Missouri LLC must adopt an operating agreement to govern the company’s operating procedures.